TedTimbrell/TedTimbrell.github.io/_posts/2025-04-19-cyber-flashing.md

 >Developing an extension for Meet?
 An add-on would work better.
 >Extensions frequently cause user issues by altering the page.

-## Face Detection and Body Segmentation
+## Face detection and body segmentation
 One of the great things about tensorflow.js is that [it comes with a bunch of browser-sized models out of the box](https://www.tensorflow.org/js/models).

 ### Face detection